-Created in 2006, Nemo (in Portuguese, Núcleo de Estudos em Modelagem Conceitual e Ontologias) is a research group from the Federal University of Espírito Santo, Brazil, devoted to investigating the application of domain and foundational ontologies as well as ontology-based techniques in various aspects of conceptual modeling such as information modeling, enterprise modeling, agent-based systems and the Semantic Web.
+The Ontology & Conceptual Modeling Research Group NEMO (Núcleo de Estudos em Modelagem Conceitual e Ontologias) investigates the application of domain and foundational ontologies as well as ontology-based techniques in various aspects of conceptual modeling such as information modeling, enterprise modeling, agent-based systems and the Semantic Web.

-Nemo has been supported by different funding agencies (Fapes, Capes, CNPq) in different projects, from which we highlight the Prone program (Fapes/CNPq) for recognized centers of excellence in Brazil.
+NEMO has been supported by different funding agencies (Fapes, Capes, CNPq) in different projects, from which we highlight the Pronex program (Fapes/CNPq) for recognized centers of excellence in Brazil.